jp2321/dl4cv_dev/slides/chapter2_03_edge.md

 Source: https://www.youtube.com/watch?v=uihBwtPIBxM

-Note: This video explains very well, what a Gausian blur is and how kernels are applied on images.
+Note: This video explains very well what a Gaussian blur is and how kernels are applied to images.
-For now, it is enough to understand the basic concept, we will talk about kernels in a few more sessions in detail.
+For now, it is enough to understand the basic concept.
+We will talk about kernels in a few more sessions in detail.

 ---